 Modernizing your company logo is not the end of the journey.
 Next, you need to tell your customer base so they are not confused or surprised by what might feel like a sudden change to them.
 Here's how to do that:

 - Tell them of the change before the change.
 Announcing an upcoming logo change not only preps customers to expect a big reveal, but it also generates excitement.
 If you’ve involved your customers in the new logo process, like H&H Furniture did, then you have a leg up on and likely already have consumer buy-in on the new look.

 - Announce it on social media.
 Social media is instant, viral, and honest.
 If you haven’t involved your customers in the process, announcing the new look on social media will allow you to gauge the reaction and make any necessary tweaks before you make any further investments.

 - Throw a party.
-Everyone loves having a reason to celebrate, and giving your company a face lift is no exception.
-Invite employees, their families, and customers to a parking lot bbq.
-Hold giveaways.
-Donate to charities.
+Everyone loves having a reason to celebrate.
+Invite employees, their families, and customers to a parking lot BBQ or online event.
+Consider hosting giveaways or getting involved in your local community events.
 Treat your new logo announcement like a grand opening.

 - Tie the new logo announcement in with a sale.
 If you included your customers in the process of the logo redesign, honor them with a special promotion.
 Tie it in with your party.
 Make them feel rewarded, appreciated, and part of the family.

 A company logo is a crucial element of branding.
 It is the part of a company’s identity.
 It not only represents the company, but it also communicates its values and what it stands for.
 If you’re considering a logo change, even if you’re not sure what to do or how to update it, get in touch.
 The Banner Marketing team understands that your logo is a big part of your brand and its importance cannot be overstated.